jenghoshalUTA/github-slideshow/_posts/0000-01-02-jenghoshalUTA.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to jen's slide!"
 ---
 Six thousand dollars for one semester??
 I hate this stupid country.
 Use the left arrow to go back!